Housing Options Appraisal

 Homes in Somerset is an arms-length management organisation (ALMO) which is owned by Somerset Council and works on behalf of the council to provide housing management services to customers.

-Why we are carrying out an options appraisal
+Why we have carried out an options appraisal

 Aligning our services: Independent consultant appointed

-We are pleased to announce that after a rigorous selection process, Savills has been appointed as the external independent consultant tasked with undertaking a review of the current model, which includes engaging with our customers and providing a recommendation for a future delivery model.
+To ensure a robust, independent and objective review, we held a rigorous selection process to appoint independent, external consultants.
+As such, Savills was appointed and tasked with undertaking a review of the current model.
+This has included engaging with our customers and providing a recommendation for a future delivery model.

-Planning and review work is already underway, as is detailed engagement work to ensure that you, our customers, tenants and leaseholders are kept regularly and meaningfully informed and have opportunities to get involved and feedback on your views.
+Customers, tenants and leaseholders were kept regularly and meaningfully informed and have had opportunities to get involved and feedback on their views.

 Steve Partridge, Head of Affordable Housing Consultancy at Savills commented: